rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 ### <a name="custom-font"></a> #3 Custom fonts for campaigns

-The SDK will optionally use custom fonts on campaign header and body texts, and button texts if set.
-The default Android system font is used if custom fonts are not added.
+The SDK can optionally use custom fonts on campaign header and body texts, and button texts.
+The default Android system font will be used if custom fonts are not added.

 To use custom fonts:
 1. Add the font files, `ttf` or `otf` format, to the `font` resource folder of your app.